cytopia/docker-dvwa/README.md

 DVWA has an official Docker image available at [Dockerhub](https://hub.docker.com/r/vulnerables/web-dvwa/), however by the time of writing this image did not receive any updates for 2 years.

-If you prefer an always up-to-date version, use the here provided Docker Compose setup.
-The image will always be built locally against the latest master branch of the [DVWA](https://github.com/digininja/DVWA) repository.
+If you need an always up-to-date version, use the here provided Docker Compose setup.
+The image is built every night against the latest master branch of the [DVWA](https://github.com/digininja/DVWA) repository and can also locally be built.

-Additionally this Docker image comes with **CTF challenges** that require you to completely compromise this machine by reaching root user permissions.
+Additionally this Docker image comes with **CTF challenges** that require you to completely compromise the machine and reach root access.
 [Read here](#pirate_flag-capture-the-flag) for details.

 ## :tada: Install